-Drunk driving, or driving under the influence (DUI) of alcohol, is one of the major causes of road accidents in the United States, killing lives of innocent people and damaging properties.
-History has shown how tragic DUI accidents are.
+Drunk driving, or driving under the influence (DUI), is one of the major causes of road accidents in the United States.
+It kills thousands of people every year.
+History has shown how tragic DUI accidents can be to victims and families.
 In fact, one of the deadliest DUI accidents in United States history happened in Kentucky.
-The Carrollton, Kentucky Bus Collision happened on May 14, 1988.
-This resulted in the death of 27 people while 34 were injured.
-Only 6 were unharmed out of the 67 passengers.
+That accident was the Carrollton, Kentucky Bus Collision.
+This accident happened on May 14, 1988.
+It resulted in the death of 27 people while 34 were injured.
+Only six were unharmed out of the 67 passengers.
 The pickup truck driver, Larry Mahoney was arrested for DUI, having a 0.24 blood alcohol content - more than twice the 1988 Kentucky legal limit of .10.

-Today, Kentucky lawmakers seek to strengthen DUI by making its offenses stricter.
-Representative Mike Harmon, R-Danville (54th District), has sponsored House Bill 32, last January.
-HB 32 aims to toughen drunk driving law by instituting swifter punishment for subsequent DUI violations through a three-tier set of penalties.
-It also expands the “look-back” period from 5 years to 10 years.
-This means that any DUI conviction which occurs within a 10 year period would be considered for sentencing.
+Today, Kentucky lawmakers seek to strengthen DUI laws by making its offenses stricter.
+Representative Mike Harmon, R-Danville (54th District), has sponsored House Bill 32, in January 2012.
+HB 32 aimed to toughen drunk driving laws by instituting swifter punishment for subsequent DUI violations through a three-tier set of penalties.
+It also expanded the “look-back” period from five years to 10 years.
+This means that any DUI conviction which occurred within a 10 year period would be considered for sentencing.
 Representative Kim King, primary co-sponsor of the bill, emphasized that it is time to make the right choice to keep our children and loved ones safe from repeat DUI offenders.

 Post a Comment to "Former Candidate for Kentucky's Senate Charged with DUI"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."